imihajlow/ccpu/doc/errata.md

 ## Clock ringing
 The CLK line rings a lot which causes total unpredictable mayhem.
 To overcome ringing, cut the track coming from pin 6 of U34 on the back side of the board under the chip and solder a 47 Ohm resistor into the gap.
 The resistor will damp parasitic oscillations.

+## First instruction
+Normally after reset the first instruction is not executed because of rewiring the clock phase (clock starts from 0, should start from 1 to begin a valid instruction cycle).

 # ROM
 All ROM chips used in ALU rev. 1, IO rev. 1, control unit rev. 1 have data pins D6 and D7 swapped.
 To workaround, use `tools/flip67.py` on the firmware files before flashing.